-For boreal summer (Figure 10) the 200 hPa geopotential height response for A (Figure 10a) lacks the wave train towards the NAE region that is seen in boreal spring.
-Instead, a strong meridional dipole is present between the Mediterranean and Northern Europe.
+For boreal summer (Fig. 10) the 200 hPa geopotential height response for A (Fig. 10a) lacks the wave train towards the NAE region that is seen in boreal spring.
+Instead, a strong meridional dipole is present between the Mediterranean and northern Europe.
 The lack of a wave train in boreal summer may be due to changing background conditions.
-Indeed, we see indications of this change in Supplementary Figure S7, which shows the background 200 hPa absolute vorticity and zonal winds, and serves as a useful estimation of wave guide locations.
-Figure S7c-d indicates that the a separation of the subtropical and eddy-driven jets changes between boreal spring and summer, whereby a clear separation is only present in boreal spring.
+Indeed, we see indications of this change in Fig. S7, which shows the background 200 hPa absolute vorticity and zonal winds and serves as a useful estimation of wave guide locations.
+Figure S7c-d indicate that the separation of the subtropical and eddy-driven jets changes between boreal spring and summer, whereby a clear separation is only present in boreal spring.
 Thus, the increased separation of the jets or intensification of the eddy-driven jet in boreal spring may create more suitable conditions for the propagation of the wave train from the Caribbean.